-When Alternatives Unlimited, Inc. and The Bridge of Central Massachusetts affiliated on July 1, 2018 as Open Sky Community Services, it meant the best of both worlds for the individuals our two agencies served.
+When Alternatives Unlimited, Inc. and The Bridge of Central Massachusetts affiliated on July 1, 2018 as Open Sky Community Services, it meant the best of both worlds for the individuals we serve.
 Both organizations were well respected for their decades of experience in program development and were known for innovative services.
-While The Bridge was recognized for its leadership in the implementation of evidence-based practices, Alternatives focused on psychiatric rehabilitation and the importance of community inclusion for individuals served by the agency.
-By coming together, we have been able to utilize the diverse, but complementary strengths both organizations brought to this new venture to support the people we serve in finding the success they need and deserve.
+While The Bridge was recognized for its leadership in the implementation of evidence-based practices, Alternatives focused on the importance of community inclusion for individuals served by the agency.

 View the Full Timeline of Our History